What is Duress?

-In duress defense, the party admits into committing an act unwillingly, and even though the act was illegal, the act was entered into under extreme pressure or threat to cause bodily harm or even death.
+In a duress defense, the party admits to committing an act, but unwillingly.
+Even though the act was illegal, the act was entered into under extreme pressure or threat to cause bodily harm or even death.
 A party is not deemed guilty of committing an illegal act if he was convinced that he would suffer bodily harm if he did not participate in the act.
-The role of the government is to prove that the defendant threatened to cause harm to the plaintiff if the latter did not enter into the contract.
+The role of the government is then to prove that the defendant threatened to cause harm to the plaintiff if the latter did not enter into the contract.

 The requirements regarding the use of duress as a defense in a court of law vary by state.
 The following are the general requirements that must be present:

 - The party is in immediate threat of serious bodily harm or death.
 The threat made to the victim must be constant.
 For example, holding a gun to someone’s head is considered a qualified threat.

 - The party believes that the perpetrator of the act will carry out the threat.
 The fear of the threat is justifiable if a reasonable person would likely experience the same level of fear when faced with the same threat.

 - There is no opportunity to escape safely, except by committing the unlawful act.
 If the court is convinced that the plaintiff had an opportunity to escape unharmed without committing the illegal act, then duress cannot be used as a defense for committing an illegal act.